Strawberry Spring: Plot

-Marsha Curran- Fourth victim, killed at the mall

 Adaptation

-In 2021 Audio Up Media and iHeart Media released a podcast adaptation of the short story.
+In 2021, Audio Up Media and iHeart Media released a podcast adaptation of the short story.
 Lee Metzger served as the producer for the series, which ran for eight episodes starting in September 2021.
 The series marked the first time that one of King's works was officially adapted in podcast form.
-The podcast starred Garrett Hedlund as the protagonist and narrator for the series, as well as Milo Ventimiglia, Herizen F. Gaurdiola, Sydney Sweeney, Ken Marino, Al Madrigal, and Brec Bassinger.
+The podcast starred Garrett Hedlund as the protagonist and narrator for the series, as well as Milo Ventimiglia, Herizen F. Guardiola, Sydney Sweeney, Ken Marino, Al Madrigal, and Brec Bassinger.

 The podcast retains the setting and time period of the original story while expanding it to include information about the narrator, additional characters, and backstory to the narrator's life.
-The story follows Henry through the 60s, while he was a student, and in the 70s, after he became a professor.
+The story follows Henry through the '60s, while he was a student, and in the '70s, after he became a professor.
 It follows him as he investigates the murders in both time periods while also reflecting on his time in an orphanage, after the death of his mother and brother in a car accident while they were driving through a similar strawberry spring.
 It is eventually revealed that Henry is the murderer, killing while in a dissociative state caused by the car accident, which he finds was caused by his abusive father chasing after his mother while she tried fleeing for their safety.
 It is heavily implied that Henry murdered his mother by breaking her neck as an act of mercy, as she was severely injured by the accident.
 The series ends with Henry murdering one of the people who were aware that he is the killer and him vowing to kill another who he suspects already knows, while also celebrating the birth of his new daughter.